 You just have to listen to the Bose Soundlink Mini II to understand just how much better it is than other compact speakers.
 Yes, it’s battery powered, but it still packs a punch with its bass that you’ll rarely hear in this class.
 And its speakerphone is arguably the best in the business; even better than devices twice its price.
 Remember, it’s still a compact speaker, so the audio feels dampened down, not booming and alive.
 And its battery will last for about 7-9 hours before needing to be recharged.
-Those are small flaws, though, and the overall package is good enough to be even be listed in our best back-to-school gadgets.
+Those are small flaws, though, and the overall package is good enough.

 Since this article was published, Bose has released a new version of this bluetooth speaker, the Bose SoundLink Revolved Bluetooth 360.